 Best LPN Programs in Missouri

 The state of Missouri fosters high standards of nursing, working toward the improvement and availability of services for all people.
 The Bureau of Labor Statistics (BLS) anticipates a 12% increase in licensed practical nurse (LPN) jobs by 2026.
 Individuals can meet this growing demand by meeting the state’s requirements and applying for a Missouri LPN license.
-The BLS reports an average annual salary for LPNs in Missouri at $41,180, making it both a rewarding and lucrative career choice.
+Missouri LPNs earn around an hourly wage of $18.45 or annual salary of $38,380, which is roughly $5,650 less per year than national average.

 To see all the top ranked LPN programs in Missouri click here.